astrosica/MedInsure_claims_analysis/README.md

 - The Health For All campaign had the highest CTR (25%) despite having the lowest impressions (171K).
 - The Health For All and Benefit Updates campaigns performed 2-3 times better than the average CTR, at 25% and 22% respectively.
-- The Golden Years Security campaign had the lowest CTR (1%), highest CPC ($0.68), and only 5% of the average impressions (422K).
+- The Golden Years Security campaign had the lowest CTR (1%), highest CPC ($0.68; nearly six times the average), and only 5% of the average impressions (422K).
+- Despite having the fourth-highest impressions, Family Coverage Plan had zero clicks.

 ### Signup Metrics

-- item
-- item
+- The Healthy Living campaign had the highest number of signups (3.7K) with a particularly low cost per signup ($1.79) and surprisingly low signup rate (0.3%).
+- The Golden Years Security campaign had the lowest signup rate (0.01%), lowest number of signups (23), and highest cost per signup ($177).
 - item

 ### Claims Metrics